-Selene, the vampire death dealer is still on the run after the events of Underworld: Awakening.
+Selene, the vampire death dealer, is still on the run after the events of Underworld: Awakening.
 After Selene's daughter Eve goes into hiding, Selene is unaware of her location.
-The vampire clan requests Selene to come back so she can train the young vampires in hopes of turning them into a group of Death Dealers in preparation for an impending war against the Lycans.
+The heads of the vampire clan request that Selene returns so that she can train the young vampires in hopes of turning them all into a group of Death Dealers in preparation for an impending war against the Lycans.
 Marius, a Lycan is also after Selene and wants the location of her daughter.
 Selene must try and stop Marius and bring an end to the Blood War.

-Back in 2003, I remember going to see Underworld in theaters with my mates.
+Back in 2003, I remember going to see Underworld in theatres with my mates.
 I had walked out of the film and had thoroughly enjoyed the action between the vampires and Lycan clans.
 It had felt like an original idea at the time.
 Three years later, I was back in a cinema watching Underworld: Evolution.
-I enjoyed the sequel even more than I did the original.
-The movie was, even more action packed and gory than the first film.
+In a shocking twist, I enjoyed the sequel even more than I did the original.
+The movie was, even more, action-packed and gory than the first film.
 So at this point, the Underworld series was two for two with me.

-While the movies are clearly not award winning pieces of cinema.
-For me, they are still extremely fun and slick looking action, horror movies.
-I was having a lot of fun with the series until Kate Beckinsale jumped ship and someone at Screen Gems went ahead and greenlit a prequel to the first two films without her in the lead role with Underworld: Rise Of The Lycans.
-I think Kate Beckinsale is one of the big reasons I watch and enjoy these films.
-I was glad when she returned to the series she helped build with Underworld: Awakening and even enjoyed that film more than I did the previous entry.
+While this series is clearly not award-winning cinema.
+For me, they are still incredibly entertaining and slick looking action, horror movies.
+I was having a lot of fun with the franchise up until Kate Beckinsale decided to jump ship and some genius over at the studio, Screen Gems went ahead and greenlit a prequel to the first two films without her in the lead role with Underworld: Rise Of The Lycans.
+I believe Kate Beckinsale is one of the big reasons I watch and enjoy these films.
+I was glad when she returned to the series she helped build with Underworld: Awakening and even enjoyed that movie more than I did the previous entry.

-We now came to the fifth entry in the Underworld series with Blood Wars and I think this series has run its course.
-This film is just terrible.
-It's wonderful watching Kate Beckinsale back in the role of Selene but I think after this latest entry, Screen Gems and Lakeshore Entertainment can now put a fork in the series because it's done.
-This is sadly the worst film of the lot.
+We now come to the fifth entry in the Underworld series with Blood Wars, and I feel the franchise has officially run its course.
+This film is terrible.
+It's wonderful watching Kate Beckinsale back in the role of Selene, but I think after this latest entry, Screen Gems and Lakeshore Entertainment can put a fork in the series because this is done.
+This is sadly the worst movie of the lot.
 While none of the films have really intricate plots, this feels like the thinnest of them all.
 The story just moves from one action set-piece to the next with no real story at its core.

-Len Wiseman who directed the first and second film, his direction was slick and the action scenes were really well choreographed.
+Len Wiseman who directed the first and second film, his direction was slick, and the action scenes were really well choreographed.
 Everything was just smooth and well presented.
-I'm glad that a female director has been given a chance to direct one of these films but I think Len Wiseman and the guys behind Awakening just delivered a better-looking film.
+I'm glad that a female director has been given a chance to direct one of these films, but I think Len Wiseman and the guys behind Awakening just delivered a better-looking film.
 It probably helps that the budget for Underworld: Awakening was seventy-five million dollars and this budget was half of the previous entry.
-Still great to see woman are given us some action and horror cinema.
+It's great to see a woman given a chance to do some action and horror cinema.

-The supporting cast who are rounded out by talent like Charles Dance who is only in this as a very small supporting role is underused in this film.
+The supporting cast who are rounded out by talent like Charles Dance who is only in this as a very small supporting role and is underused in here.
 Both Theo James and Bradley James are both very nice to look at but let's face it, they aren't given much else to do other than fight and be the male eye candy.
-The villains in this film played by Tobias Menzies and Lara Pulver just don't have the same on-screen presence as Bill Nighy or Michael Sheen who are both thespians.
-Even Charles Dance would've been a better villain.
+The villains in this film played by Tobias Menzies and Lara Pulver just don't have that same on-screen presence as Bill Nighy or Michael Sheen who are both thespians.
+Charles Dance would've been a better villain.
 When you have a class act like him, use him to his full potential.

-Lastly, when it comes to the violence in this film, I was left a little underwhelmed.
-After the brutal Underworld: Evolution, I think you needed to up the gore factor and this sadly didn't even come close.
-There is a really awesome scene where a Lycan is sliced in half with a sword that suddenly happens and it's completely out of the blue but when that's the highlight of the film and you don't remember much else when it comes to an element like the gore, it's really not that memorable overall.
+Lastly, when it comes to the violence in this movie, I was left a little underwhelmed.
+After the brutal Underworld: Evolution, I think you needed to up the gore factor, and this sadly didn't even come close.
+There is a really awesome scene where a Lycan is sliced in half with a sword that suddenly happens, and it's completely out of the blue but when that's the highlight of the film, and you don't remember much else when it comes to an element like the gore, it's really not that memorable overall.